 2020 and the years ahead is the time for Dynamism, when everyone has less time, always in action, and can’t compromise on delays.
 So, dynamism is one of the top characteristics employers look for in an employee.

 ♥⇒ AJE Recruiting Specialist at America’s Job Exchange explains the 6 characteristics desired by the employers in the employees.

-The article is very well written with a strong focus over the dynamic abilities of employees.
-The author emphasizes upon the dependability, optimism, self motivation, team attitude, problem solving and the brand representation as the leading characteristics employers look for in an employee .
+The article is very well written with a strong focus on the dynamic abilities of employees.
+The author emphasizes upon the dependability, optimism, self-motivation, team attitude, problem-solving, and brand representation as the leading characteristics employers look for in an employee.
 Hence, they tend to look for people with these attributes while hiring.
 Such employees who are ready to take initiatives and show dynamism, perform better than ordinary employees.
 This one element if present, ensures you have the best workforce, always ready for facing all kinds of situations.

 2) Ethics & professionalism

 Penny has covered the top 10 work values that are preferred by the employers.
 She says if interns work on developing these, it is very likely that they could become the employees of choice.
 The article demonstrates the top characteristics employers look for in an employee from every aspect.
-These traits range from work ethics, honesty and loyalty to professionalism, self motivation and urge to grow.
+These traits range from work ethics, honesty, and loyalty to professionalism, self-motivation, and the urge to grow.